prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          VIEWCOLLECTIONLISTSECTION

    Description
-         section to show a second list of pages in collection
+         Section to show a second list of pages in collection

 .. container:: table-row